gwforg/gwf/docs/tutorial.rst

 .. versionadded:: 1.6.0
     Prior versions only allow lists of inputs and outputs.

+.. versionchanged:: 3.0.0
+    Inputs and outputs may be :class:`pathlib.Path` objects as well as strings.

 The *inputs* and *outputs* arguments can either be a string, a list or a dictionary.
+Paths may be represented by strings or :class:`pathlib.Path` objects.
 If a dictionary is given, the keys act as names for the files.
-The values may be either strings or a list of strings:
+The values may be either paths or a list of paths:

 .. code-block:: python